Actifio/AGMPowerCLI/UsageExamples.md

 ---------------------
 3
 ```
-We can set the slots to larger values like this:
+We can set the slots to different values like this:
 ```
 Set-AGMLibApplianceParameter -applianceid 361153 -param reserveddataaccessslots -value 10 Set-AGMLibApplianceParameter -applianceid 361153 -param maxdataaccessslots -value 15